Here’s How Royal Baby No. 3 Impacts the British Line of Succession

 6. Prince Harry

 He may have 33 years on his newest nephew, but age does not equate with privilege in this case.
 Because Prince William is Prince Charles’s eldest son, his progeny comes before Uncle Harry in the chain of royal command.

 As the second eldest son of Her Majesty and Prince Philip, Prince Andrew sits comfortably in the seventh spot in line.

 8. Princess Beatrice of York

-Princess Bea’s claim to fame isn’t just that she’s eighth in line for the throne as Prince Andrew’s oldest daughter.
+Princess Bea’s claim to fame isn’t just that she’s eighth in line to the throne as Prince Andrew’s oldest daughter.
 She also reigns supreme as queen of the fascinator game.

 10. Prince Edward, Earl of Wessex

-As Queen Elizabeth and the Duke of Edinburgh’s youngest son, Prince Edward holds the tenth position in line for the throne.
+As Queen Elizabeth and the Duke of Edinburgh’s youngest son, Prince Edward holds the tenth position in line to the throne.

 11. James, Viscount Severn

-And finally, rounding out the top 11 list of royal heirs is Prince Edward’s son, James, Viscount Severn.
+And finally, in the eleventh spot on the list of royal heirs is Prince Edward’s son, James, Viscount Severn.
 You’ve got some big shoes to fill, kid.